rohit0718/tp/docs/UserGuide.md

 ## Screen Views

-The following are the screen views available in NUS ModBook.
+The following are the four screen views available in NUS ModBook.
+You can switch between them to view different information.

 ### Modules View